lemonteaa/onyx-streaming-sql/README.md

 [Blog post on various techniques and algorithms](https://highlyscalable.wordpress.com/2013/08/20/in-stream-big-data-processing/)

+(Spark probable did this comprehensively already - we are just playing catching up)

 ## Idea

 StreamingSQL is just like SQL, except that relations are now in streaming mode, and some additional features are supported: